v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 25. On the **Created new anti-malware policy** page, it indicates the new policy has been created and will go into effect immediately.
 Select **Done.**

-        **Note**: If a **Security & Compliance** window appears with a message that indicates your organization settings need to be updated, select **Yes** to continue.
-It may take a minute for your organization settings to be updated.
+        *Note: If a **Security & Compliance** window appears with a message that indicates your organization settings need to be updated, select **Yes** to continue.
+It may take a minute for your organization settings to be updated.*

 26. Your new anti-malware policy should appear in the list of policies on the **Home \> Policy \> Anti-malware** page.
 Leave your browser and all tabs